vishalreddy2323/MyDollarBot-BOTGo/README.md

 ```
    bash run.sh
 ```
-Please note that it will ask you to paste the API token you received from Telegram in step 4.

 A successful run will generate a message on your terminal that says "TeleBot: Started polling."

-6. In the Telegram app, search for your newly created bot by entering the username and open the same.
+7. In the Telegram app, search for your newly created bot by entering the username and open the same.
 Now, on Telegram, enter the "/start" or "/menu" command, and you are all set to track your expenses!

 ## Testing